PDF-Archiver/PDF-Archiver/README.md

     * `CMD o`: add new PDF documents
     * `CMD s`: save the current document in your archive
 * Use the `TAB` key for fast field switching

+## :octocat: How to contribute
+All contributions are welcome!
+Feel free to contribute to this project.
+Submit pull requests, contribute tutorials or other wiki content - whatever you have to offer, it would be appreciated!

 ## :book: Credits and Thanks